10 Best Insulated Jackets Reviewed and Compared

 The best jackets are ones that keep you warm while also being comfortable and having the features you want and need.

-If you have sweat resting on your skin it can actually make you colder and lead to potential hypothermia.
+If you have sweat resting on your skin it can make you colder and lead to potential hypothermia.
 This is where the type of running gear that you choose can make a huge difference.
+So, make sure you take a close look at all of the features that come with your insulated jacket to ensure you are getting something that truly works for you.

 The purpose of purchasing an insulated jacket is to make sure that you have protection from the elements.